jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

 The normalization trick isn't perfect in this setting: as you can see in the legend in the video, the color boundaries change over time.
 At some point in the timeline, my dummy triangle in the North Sea is no longer the maximum.
 A hexbin is a sum over multiple neighbourhoods and may be larger than the max of a single neighbourhood.

 A fix isn't trivial, because the binning changes slightly as the map is moved around during playback.
 In other words: the binning doesn't seem to be deterministic: it is influenced by the view settings.
 This is not great from a Data Science purism perspective, but it doesn't seem to have much impact on this particular visualization.

+**Update 2020-05-14: [The bins shifting during playback is fixed in `keplergl==0.2.0`](https://github.com/keplergl/kepler.gl/issues/1103#issuecomment-628185589) and as a result, the workaround to normalize across the time series should now be a bit more robust.**

 # Conclusion